Biography

 Renée Timmer

-Renée Timmer (Groningen, 1994) started cello lessons at the age of four, which she received from Alexandra Vierkant in Groningen.
-In 2012, she began her studies at the Conservatorium van Amsterdam with Maarten Mostert.
+She started cello lessons at the age of four, which she received from Alexandra Vierkant in Groningen.
+In 2012, she began her studies at the Amsterdam Conservatory of Music with Maarten Mostert.
 She then completed her master's with Mick Stirling in 2019.
-She was leader of the cello section in the Nationaal Jeugd Orkest and, as a soloist, took master classes with Dimitri Ferschtman, Frans Helmerson, Torleif Thedéen, Jakob Koranyi and Reinhard Latzko, among others.
-Even during her studies, she wanted to develop as a cellist who is as versatile as possible.
-Thus, she enjoys playing modern and contemporary music, substituting with various professional orchestras, collaborating with other art forms and playing in different styles in order to explore the boundaries of (classical) music.
-Besides the ADAM Quartet, she enjoys playing in several ensembles and orchestras.
-For instance, she is part of the chamber music ensemble Project 5 and does projects with Cello octet Amsterdam and Pynarello.
-As a substitute, she plays in the Radio Philharmonic Orchestra, Noord Nederlands Orkest and Phion.
+In addition to these teachers and mentors, she took master classes with Dimitri Ferschtman, Frans Helmerson, Torleif Thedéen, Jakob Koranyi and Reinhard Latzko, among others.
+Even during her studies, she wanted to develop as a cellist as versatile as possible.
+Thus, she was captain of the cello section of the National Youth Orchestra, and has always immersed herself in different styles of repertoire.
+Thus, she enjoys playing modern and contemporary music, remplacing with various professional orchestras, collaborating with other art forms and playing in different styles in order to explore the boundaries of (classical) music.

 Renée plays on a cello built by Hein Woldring, funded with support from the Own Musical Instrument Foundation.
 Her bow was loaned to her by the National Musical Instruments Fund.